-a) During the Event no driver may use more than seven sets of dry-weather tyres, four sets of wetweather tyres and three sets of extreme-weather tyres.
+a) During the Event no driver may use more than fourteen sets of dry-weather tyres, four sets of wetweather tyres and three sets of extreme-weather tyres.
+However, no driver may use more than a total of four sets of dry-weather tyres during P1 and P2, no more than two sets being of one specification.

 A set of tyres will be deemed to comprise two front and two rear tyres all of which must be of the same specification.